E-cigarettes banned on all school grounds

-ALBANY – New York’s drive against electronic cigarette use continued Tuesday with a new law that bans e-cigarettes anywhere on school grounds.
+ALBANY — New York’s drive against electronic cigarette use continued Tuesday as Gov. Andrew M. Cuomo signed a new law that bans e-cigarettes anywhere on school grounds.

 The law seals a possible loophole in current law in which schools are “no tobacco zones.”
 Some e-cigarettes contain no tobacco and all emit vapor, rather than smoke as in traditional cigarettes.